ninaksweeney/amtrak-americas-railroad/Project3_Scoping.md

 Climate-focused advertising targeted at young people who travel often will increase ridership and revenue for Amtrak.

+Assumptions:
+* Popular air travel routes are an opportunity to gain ridership - people are willing to switch over
+* A focus on climate change in Amtrak's messaging will resonate with some Americans
+* Young people are more likely to connect to climate-focused messaging
+* Individuals with more concern about climate change are more willing to **act** on those concerns by changing travel habits

 ## Current State

 Defining Success :